shivpr23/Animation/README.md

 3. Enjoy the animations!

 ## 🧩 Customization
-- Modify the `styles.css` file to change animation speed, colors, or effects.
+- Modify the `index.css` file to change animation speed, colors, or effects.
 - Add more elements in `index.html` for extended animations.

 ## 📝 Future Improvements